 CBD patches are also one of the more discreet methods of delivery, as many people are keen to keep their CBD consumption out of the public eye due to misplaced stigma and misconceptions associated with its use.

 Even today, many people are confused about the differences and similarities between THC and CBD, often misattributing much of the stigma that comes with cannabis.
 Some still believe that CBD gets you high, which is of course inaccurate.
-The CBD industry as whole certainly has a large task on its hands to educate the public on the benefits and risks associated with CBD.
+The CBD industry as a whole certainly has a large task on its hands to educate the public on the benefits and risks associated with CBD.

 Until then, for those desiring discretion when it comes to their own CBD consumption, CBD patches are a terrific option.